-Speaking in public brings up a lot of anxiety, nervousness and fear for a lot of people.
+Speaking in public brings up a lot of anxiety, nervousness and fear for many people.

-It has often been reported that people would rather die than speak in public.
+It’s often suggested that people would rather die than speak in public.
 Jerry Seinfeld had a funny bit where he concluded that at a funeral, most people would rather be in the coffin than giving the eulogy.

-With time, I have gotten better at public speaking and to date, the largest audience I have ever spoken in front of is 1400.
-While I still have a lot to learn about speaking, there are many things I have learned with has helped me get better whenever I am in front of an audience.
+With time, I’ve gotten better at public speaking and to date, the largest audience I have ever spoken in front of is 1,400.
+While I still have a lot to learn about speaking, there are many things I have learned with has helped me get better whenever I’m in front of an audience.

-Here are five things I have learned about public speaking from the many world class speakers I’ve had to opportunity to spend time with.
-Anyone who is able to apply these things will be on their way to being a better, more confident and impactful speaker.
+Here are five things I have learned about public speaking from the many world class speakers I’ve spent timed with.
+Anyone who can apply these things will be on their way to being a better, more confident and impactful speaker.

 - Have a clear intention each time you speak.
 There has to be a purpose or clear intention for being in front of an audience.
-It could be sharing strategies or solutions that will help the audience achieve a goal, or it could be providing enough value to the audience that they consider investment in something you are offering.
+It could be sharing strategies or solutions that will help the audience achieve a goal, or it could be providing enough value to the audience that they consider investing in something you’re offering.

 Whatever your reason is, the clearer you are about what your outcomes are, the better you’ll be able to structure your talk, presentation or training program to meet those outcomes.

-The truth is audiences are very forgiving.
+The truth is, audiences are very forgiving.
 They’d rather see someone who is just like them speaking to them like they would be speaking to a friend.
-Once you’re able to convey to the audience that you’re just like them, the audience will be able to relate to you a lot better and be more inclined to listen to what you have to say.
+Once you’re able to convey to the audience you’re just like them, the audience will relate to you a lot better and be more inclined to listen to what you have to say.

-- Nervousness is a sign that you’re internally focused.
-It is natural to be nervous before going out in front of an audience.
-However, I have learned that whenever I am feeling nervous, it is because I am focused on me, rather than the audience.
+- Nervousness is a sign you’re internally focused.
+It’s natural to be nervous before going out in front of an audience.
+However, I have learned that whenever I’m feeling nervous, it’s because I’m focused on me, rather than the audience.

-Once I start thinking about what I am going to say or start worrying about whether I will remember what I want to say, I am automatically focused on how I want the audience to see me rather than focusing on adding value to the audience.
-The key is to focus on the audience and adding as much value as you can in the time you have available.
+Once I think about what I’m going to say or worry about whether I will remember what I want to say, I’m automatically focused on how I want the audience to see me rather than focusing on adding value to the audience.
+The key is to focus on the audience and add as much value as you can in the time you have available.

 - Share personal stories.
 Nothing will connect a speaker more to an audience than sharing personal stories.
-People relate better to stories of struggle, mistakes made, and lessons learned from mistakes rather than telling the audience all the things you have accomplished.
+People relate better to stories of struggle, mistakes made, and lessons learned from mistakes rather than telling the audience all the things you’ve accomplished.

 - Practice!
 Practice!
 Practice!
-It is a privilege and an honour to be in front of an audience and that should not be taken lightly.
+It’s a privilege and an honour to be in front of an audience and that shouldn’t be taken lightly.
 There are speakers who will go front of an audience and “wing” it.
-Personally, I think that is very disrespectful to an audience.
+I think that’s very disrespectful to an audience.
 Being in front of an audience requires a lot of preparation and practice.

-Question: What are some other things that can help someone with public speaking?
+Question: What are other things that can help someone with public speaking?